 Derelict Vessel Removal Program

-DNR's Derelict Vessel Removal Program (DVRP) is the first mechanism to address derelict or abandoned vessels in Washington State's waters.
+Derelict or abandoned vessels put public safety and the health of our marine and fresh waters at risk.
+DNR's Derelict Vessel Removal Program is the state's key mechanism to address the problem of derelict or abandoned vessels in Washington's waters.

-The program provides funding and expertise to assist public agencies in the removal and disposal of vessels across the state.
+DNR administers the Derelict Vessel Removal Account, which provides funding and expertise to help public agencies remove and dispose of vessels across the state.

 - Remaining 10% of the cost can be in the form of “in-kind” services.

 - Authorized public entities not able to undertake the removal of a